St. Louis, MO 63131

 No. franchises: 12,500

-For 90 years, Edward Jones has focused on being the first choice of the serious long-term, individual investor.
-The firm manages $900 billion in assets under care with a single goal: providing tailored solutions for clients through community-based Financial Advisors.
+For over 90 years, Edward Jones has focused on being the first choice of the serious long-term, individual investor.
+The firm manages $1 trillion in assets under care with a single goal: providing tailored solutions for clients through community-based Financial Advisors.
 When experienced Financial Advisors move to Edward Jones, they enjoy the autonomy and support to build and run their practice.
-Edward Jones provides office space, a branch office administrator,equipment and resources, a robust product offering and research, as well as extensive support through mentors, regional leaders and experts at the home office to help experienced advisors take their practice to the next level.
-In fact, the On Wall Street 2015 Financial Advisor Compensation Study ranked Edward Jones compensation highest across production levels $2 million, $1 million and $600,000, compared to wirehouses, super regionals and regionals.
-(Source: On Wall Street, April 2016.)
+Edward Jones provides office space, a branch office administrator, equipment and resources, a robust product offering and research, as well as extensive support through mentors, regional leaders and experts at the home office to help experienced advisors take their practice to the next level.
+In fact, the On Wall Street 2016 Financial Advisor Compensation Study ranked Edward Jones compensation highest across production levels $2 million, $1 million and $600,000, compared to wirehouses, super regionals and regionals.
+(Source: On Wall Street, April 2017.)

 SEE WHY EXPERIENCED ADVISORS MOVE TO EDWARD JONES.